- Preventing Identity Theft

 - Require a password to gain access.
 Log off or lock your computer when not in use.

 - Use a cable lock to physically secure laptops, when the device is stored in an untrusted location.

 Children Online Privacy

 This site is not directed to individuals under the age of 13 and we request that these individuals do not provide personal information through this site.
 We do not knowingly collect information from children under the age of 13 without parental consent.
 Children's access to the Internet can permit them to visit inappropriate websites and can expose them to unnecessary risks.
-The Children's Online Protection Act (COPA) protects them. to learn more about COPA, visit http://www.onguardonline.gov.
+The Children's Online Privacy Protection Act (COPPA) protects them. to learn more about COPPA, visit http://www.onguardonline.gov.